-Gunter, a Democrat, was the representative for Arkansas's 4th congressional district from 1881 to 1883.
+Gunter was the representative for Arkansas’s 4th congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Feb 1874 to Mar 1883, Gunter missed 384 of 1,758 roll call votes, which is 21.8%.
 This is better than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.